-- Skin analysis, medical diagnosis and personalised treatment plan
+- Skin analysis, medical diagnosis, personalised treatment plan.

 Prescription for Medication

 - This fee is for the issue of a prescription for an 18 week course of medication, which you can take to any pharmacist

 As a safety measure we patch test you before starting any laser treatment.
 It is usually done on a different appointment to your consultation but you can request for it to be included when booking.

 Prescription medication + Revlite EO Q-switched Nd:Yag Laser

 Our resident cosmetic doctor Doctor Miguel Montero has years of experience treating genetic and hormonal related skin discolouration.
 He has devised a unique combination treatment that is delivering exceptional results.

 Your treatment will consist of an 18-week course of prescription medication, plus a course of laser treatment.
 Used in combination they break down the areas of melanin to return the skin to its natural pigment.

 RevLite’s EO Q-switched Nd:YAG has a unique technology which sets it apart from standard lasers on the market.
 Most aesthetic medical lasers use longer pulses, subjecting the skin to excessive and potentially harmful heat.
 RevLite’s EO Q-switched Nd:YAG produces very rapid, short pulse widths of energy.
 This limits the healthy tissue’s exposure to thermal build-up for safe, fast and effective treatment.

 Meet with Doctor Montero to talk about your pigmentation